 A Town of Devon business licence is required for every business operating in the town.
 Application for a business licence may occur upon approval of a development permit, and is issued after all permits and licences are received.
 The town will issue a business licence and send it directly to the AGLC, which will provide a hard copy to the applicant of the municipal business licence upon pick-up of the AGLC Cannabis Store Licence.

-For information on opening a cannabis retail store in Devon, please contact:
+For information on opening a cannabis retail store in Devon, please contact our Economic Development Officer and/or Planning and Development Officer.

 Economic Development Officer